Jane Brook

 In terms of cultural diversity, Jane Brook records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Jane Brook's population was found to be roughly in line with the wider region's average for cultural diversity, with 77.2% born in Australia, 90.8% being citizens, and 90.5% speaking English only at home.
-The main religion in Jane Brook was Christianity, comprising 51.0% of people, compared to 44.4% across Greater Perth.
-The top three ancestry groups were English (30.3%), Australian (26.8%), and Scottish (7.5%).
+Jane Brook's cultural diversity was found to be roughly similar to the wider region's average, with 77.2% of its population born in Australia, 90.8% being citizens, and 90.5% speaking English only at home.
+Christianity is the main religion in Jane Brook, making up 51.0% of people, compared to 45.0% across Greater Perth.
+In terms of ancestry, the top three represented groups are English (30.3%), Australian (26.8%), and Scottish (7.5%).

 Frequently Asked Questions - Diversity